 With iStat Menus, you can quickly see if you have maximized your RAM usage, plus:

-- Customize the iStat Menus interface to only show RAM usage or other statistics you care about and hiding the rest
+- Customize the iStat Menus interface to only show RAM usage or other statistics you care about while hiding the rest

 - Get notifications for certain triggers, including reaching particular RAM usage (e.g. 90% RAM)